 A useful feature of Shiny Dashboards is the interactive sliders.
 Dynamic bounds and intervals appropriate for the value being presented can be added to maximize the visual benefits of a slider.
 There are currently semi-dynamic bounds on most of the sliders, however, more appropriate bounds can be added, especially for numbers near zero.

-4.1.4 Informative Dialog
+4.1.4 Educational Dialog

 One of the next steps for this dashboard is shaping it into an educational tool.
-While many users of this application will have an in depth knowledge of the statistical concepts used, many other users will have little to no understanding of these concepts.
+While many users of this application will have an in-depth knowledge of the statistical concepts used, many other users will have little to no understanding of these concepts.
 That being said, it is important that everyone using the dashboard understands how to use it and what the output means.
-Further improvements in this area will include an introductory page explaining how to use the dashboard, similar to section 2 of this document.
-In addition, a box at the top of each page explaining the scenario and a box at the bottom of each page summarizing and explaining the results can also be added.
+Further improvements in this area could include an introductory page explaining how to use the dashboard, similar to section 2 of this document.
+In addition, a box at the top of each page explaining the scenario and a box at the bottom of each page summarizing and explaining the results could also be added.
 Graphics including power and sample size curves would also provide an additional way for users to visualize the output based on the changing of inputs.

 4.2 Server